Ocean acidification: Geologic past

-The most notable example of ocean acidification is the Paleocene-Eocene Thermal Maximum (PETM), which occurred approximately 56 million years ago when massive amounts of carbon entered the ocean and atmosphere, and led to the dissolution of carbonate sediments across many ocean basins.
+The most notable example of ocean acidification is the Paleocene–Eocene Thermal Maximum (PETM), which occurred approximately 56 million years ago when massive amounts of carbon entered the ocean and atmosphere, and led to the dissolution of carbonate sediments across many ocean basins.
 Relatively new geochemical methods of testing for pH in the past indicate the pH dropped 0.3 units across the PETM.
 One study that solves the marine carbonate system for saturation state shows that it may not change much over the PETM, suggesting the rate of carbon release at our best geological analogy was much slower than human-induced carbon emissions.
 However, stronger proxy methods to test for saturation state are needed to assess how much this pH change may have affected calcifying organisms.

+Predicted future values

+Importantly, the rate of change in ocean acidification is much higher than in the geological past.
+This faster change prevents organisms from gradually adapting, and prevents climate cycle feedbacks from kicking in to mitigate ocean acidification.
+Ocean acidification is now on a path to reach lower pH levels than at any other point in the last 300 million years.
+The rate of ocean acidification (i.e. the rate of change in pH value) is also estimated to be unprecedented over that same time scale.
+These expected changes are considered unprecedented in the geological record.
+In combination with other ocean biogeochemical changes, this drop in pH value could undermine the functioning of marine ecosystems and disrupt the provision of many goods and services associated with the ocean, beginning as early as 2100.